Hodapp87/prosha/README.md

 ## Highest priority:

-- Fix `ramhorn_branch`.
-- Once I've fixed that, see about a refactor that respects the same model, but involves much less ceremony and boilerplate.
+- See about a refactor that respects the same model, but involves much less ceremony and boilerplate.
 - Look at performance.
   - Start at `to_mesh_iter()`.
 The cost of small appends/connects
     seems to be killing performance.